carlonicora/RAW/jinx.md

 ### Degree of success

 Succeeding in an action is rarely a yes/no result.
-In Jinx, the result of an action identifies the degree of success or failure.
+In RAW, the result of an action identifies the degree of success or failure.
 The degree of success is a value that ranges from 1 to 5, where 1 is a minimal success (or failure) while a 5 is a spectacular one.
 Every 20 points of difference between the threshold and the action result, the degree of success is raised by 1 point.

 Difference|Degree of Success
 ---|---: